Looking for the best hosting for WordPress?

 2- Blue Host:

 Blue host is owned by the same people who own Host Gator.
 It is very popular for its shared hosting plans & is currently hosting over 2 million websites.
-Blue host has only one hour of downtime per year which is incredible.
+The blue host has only one hour of downtime per year which is incredible.

 Special Features Blue Host